isomerpages/moe-chongzhengpri/_czps-experience/Distinctive Programme/LLP.md

 <strong>MISSION</strong>: To develop every Chongzheng Prefect to be an Exemplary Leader &amp; Role Model for Self, Others and School
 <p><strong>Chongzheng Primary School Prefect Identity</strong></p>
 <img src="/images/Slide13_LLP_Write_Up_Picture_28_Dec_2023.png" style="width: 100%;">
-<p>To find out the opportunities and programmes for the prefects, do visit the website:
+<p>To find out the opportunities and programmes for the prefects, do visit the website: <a href="https://sites.google.com/moe.edu.sg/czpsprefects/activities" target="_blank" rel="noopener">https://sites.google.com/moe.edu.sg/czpsprefects/activities </a>
 </p><p>For prefects, please refer to the website for duty roster, schedule as well as photos for our activities!</p>